On this page

 The Society of Industrial and Organizational Psychology website offers an interactive tool to help you envision the many different ways in which a career in industrial-organizational psychology might unfold.

-It can also depend on whether you choose work as an internal team member or as an external consultant and whether you choose to work as an individual contributor or move into management.
+It can also depend on whether you choose to work as an internal team member or as an external consultant and whether you choose to work as an individual contributor or move into management.

-What Does a Career in Industrial-Organizational Psychology Look Like?
+Career Paths in Industrial-Organizational Psychology

-Very few I/O psychology positions use that title.
+A quick search for “industrial-organizational psychologist” on job-posting sites may not yield many results; very few IO psychology positions use that title.
 In fact, in most states, using the word “psychologist” in your job title requires board certification and licensure, and is more applicable to clinical positions.

 - Organizational Effectiveness Consultant